A generalization of operads based on subgraph contractions: Contractads

 \subsection{Graph admissible trees and free contractads}

 In this subsection, we give a combinatorial definition of a contractad based on the notion of \textit{admissible} rooted trees.
 A \textit{rooted tree} is a connected directed tree $T$ in which each vertex has at least one input edge and exactly one output edge.
+Some edges of a tree might be bounded by a vertex at one end only.
+Such edges are called external.
 This tree should have exactly one external outgoing edge, output.
 The endpoint of this edge is called the \textit{root}.
 The endpoints of incoming external edges that are not vertices are called \textit{leaves}.
 A tree with a single vertex is called a \textit{corolla}.
-For a rooted tree $T$ and edge $e$, let $T_e$ be the subtree with the root at $e$ and $T^e$ be the subtree obtained from $T$ by cutting $T_e$.
+For a rooted tree $T$ and edge $e\in\Edge(T)$, let $T_e$ be the subtree of $T$ with the root at $e$, and let $T^e$ be the subtree obtained from $T$ by removing $T_e$.

-\begin{defi} For a connected graph $\Gr$, a $\Gr$-\textit{admissible} rooted tree is a rooted tree $T$ with leaves labeled by the vertex set $V_{\Gr}$ such that, for each edge $e$ of the tree, the leaves of subtree $T_e$ form a tube of $\Gr$. \end{defi}
+\begin{defi} For a connected graph $\Gr$, a $\Gr$-\textit{admissible} rooted tree is a rooted tree $T$ with leaves labeled by the vertex set $V_{\Gr}$ of the given graph such that, for each edge $e$ of the tree, the leaves of subtree $T_e$ form a tube of $\Gr$. \end{defi}

 We denote by $\Tree(\Gr)$ the set of all $\Gr$-admissible rooted trees.
-Note that the corolla with leaves labeled by the vertex set is always $\Gr$-admissible.
+Note that a corolla with leaves labeled by the vertex set is always $\Gr$-admissible.
 Let us describe explicitly admissible trees for particular types of graphs. \begin{itemize} \item For paths, $\Path_n$-admissible trees are those that can be embedded in the plane such that leaves $[n]=\{1,2,3,...,n\}$ are arranged in increasing order.
-Indeed, this follows from the fact that tubes of $\Path_n$ are ordered intervals of $[n]$. \item For cycles, $\Cyc_n$-admissible trees are those that can be embedded in the plane such that leaves are arranged in cyclic order, as in \textbf{Figure}~\ref{roottrees}. \item For complete graphs, $\K_n$-admissible trees are usual rooted trees since each vertex subset of a complete graph is a tube. \end{itemize} Note that subtrees of admissible trees are also admissible.
-Indeed, for each edge $e$ of $\Gr$-admissible tree $T$, the subtree $T_e$ is a $\Gr|_{L_e}$-admissible, where $L_e$ is the set of leaves of $T_e$, and the subtree $T^e$ is a $\Gr/L_e$-admissible.
-For a partition $I$ of the graph $\Gr$, we define the substitution map which joins roots of $\Gr|_G$-admissible trees to corresponding leaves of $\Gr/I$-admissible trees, as in \textbf{Figure}~\ref{substitution}.
+Indeed, this follows from the fact that tubes of $\Path_n$ are ordered intervals of $[n]$. \item For cycles, $\Cyc_n$-admissible trees are those that can be embedded in the plane such that leaves are arranged in cyclic order, as in Figure~\ref{roottrees}. \item For complete graphs, $\K_n$-admissible trees are ordinary rooted trees since each vertex subset of a complete graph is a tube. \end{itemize} Note that subtrees of admissible trees are also admissible.
+Indeed, for each edge $e$ of a $\Gr$-admissible tree $T$, the subtree $T_e$ is a $\Gr|_{L_e}$-admissible tree, where $L_e$ is the set of leaves of $T_e$, and the subtree $T^e$ is a $\Gr/L_e$-admissible tree.
+For a partition $I$ of the graph $\Gr$, we define the substitution map which joins roots of $\Gr|_G$-admissible trees to corresponding leaves of $\Gr/I$-admissible trees, as in Figure~\ref{substitution}.